How different services use your information

 - procurement and contract fraud

-- housing and social fraud.
+- social housing fraud.

 We receive personal data from a number of other agencies who provide information to enable us to take action against alleged fraud.